 Samples collected from research participants or patients, the genomic information generated from these samples, and participants' associated health information are often stored for future research use.
 It is increasingly common for samples and/or data to be stored in repositories where they can be used by other researchers for purposes beyond those of the primary investigation (secondary research use) or for samples and health information to be collected solely for deposition in a biobank.
 Sharing samples/data for secondary research use maximizes their scientific utility and promotes the achievement of public benefit.
 We define biorepositories or biobanks as repositories that store and distribute biospecimens and associated data.
 Repositories that store and distribute only data are referred to as databases or data repositories.

-How the samples and/or data might be used: Participants may provide broad consent for unrestricted future research uses of their samples and/or data or they may provide specific consent that limits future research uses of their samples and/or data (see Broad Versus Specific Consent).
+How the samples, data, or other information and/or data might be used: Participants may provide broad consent for unrestricted future research uses of their samples and/or data or they may provide specific consent that limits future research uses of their samples and/or data (see Broad Versus Specific Consent).
 If the study involves depositing samples into a biobank, it is important to consider the derivatives (such as cell lines or other products that could be propagated and used for many years) and data (including genomic data, epigenetic data, and other unanticipated types of data) that may be generated from those samples, and to include this information in the informed consent process.
 Some of these derivatives and data types may raise unique ethics concerns, , for example, creating induced pluripotent stem cells (iPSCs) from donated samples for regenerative medicine.
 Because some participants will be uncomfortable with some potential uses, the consent process should explain for what purposes cell lines might be used, including those uses related to genomic information.
 Research participants should also be informed about whether there may be any future commercial use of their data (or samples), and whether or not there is any potential that they will receive financial benefit from these activities.